 The thing is, one must have the patience to stay in mental peace until it gets solved.
 According to mathematics, there is no such algorithm that cannot be cracked.
 It just needs someone to actually take an interest in it.

 Frankly speaking, there is officially no specific language that is superb for writing algorithms.
 Functional languages have the upper hand; however, the reason being they are much more superior in terms of calculations and mathematics than other object-oriented languages.
 But however, I would just algorithms list a few of them which I find good enough to code mathematics in:

 1. Python and Ruby

-Even their syntax is so easy, that just a pure beginner would understand it without anyone teaching them.
+Even their syntax is so easy that just a pure beginner would understand it without anyone teaching them.
 All the common data structures in these languages have abstractions.
 You can even build your own implemented versions and build data structures upon data structures.
 These languages are typed dynamically.

-But there is only one problem here that it can be easier for a programmer to start with, but when they run tests, they may see lots of errors which they didn’t see before runtime, unlike other low-level languages.
+But there is only one problem here that it can be easier for a programmer to start with, but when they run tests, they may see lots of errors that they didn’t see before runtime, unlike other low-level languages.

 2. C Language